mfafinski/mfafinski.github.io/_posts/2018-2-10-Heraclius.md

 ![Heraclius I and Heraclius Constantinus.
 Muenzkabinett SMB](/images/Heraclius_coin_625.jpg)

 Heraclius I and Heraclius Constantinus.
-Muenzkabinett SMB
+Münzkabinett SMB

 The issues from late 630s will have him have the long beard of a patriarch.
 Therefore *if* this was meant to be Heraclius-Job, the drawing must have been made sometime between c.
 630 and c.
 635. After that date analogy starts falling apart.